All GLP-1 medications from licensed 503A pharmacies Browse Products

 Vs. Tirzepatide.
 Tirzepatide, which acts on both GLP-1 and GIP receptors, produces substantially more weight loss and A1C reduction than dulaglutide.
 For patients whose primary goal is weight management alongside diabetes control, tirzepatide is generally the stronger option.

 the key point.
 Dulaglutide is effective for type 2 diabetes management.
-It is not the most powerful GLP-1 option for weight loss, but it is proven, convenient, and widely accessible.
-Your provider can help you decide whether it is the right fit based on your health goals and coverage.
+It isn't the most powerful GLP-1 option for weight loss, but it's proven, convenient, and widely accessible.
+Your provider can help you decide whether it's the right fit based on your health goals and coverage.

 Frequently Asked Questions